 The Division of Criminal Investigation (DCI) at the Montana Department of Justice is involved in many aspects of Montana law enforcement and is integral to the Department of Justice’s mission of promoting public safety.
 The division consists of six bureaus.
 The pages linked below provide more information about this diverse division and the important work its agents, instructors, programmers, and others do every day.

-The Investigations Bureau consists of agents working in a variety of capacities, including investigating computer-aided crime, Medicaid fraud, the Montana Fire Marshal’s Office, and agents who assist Montana law enforcement agencies in a wide variety of investigations.
+The Investigations Bureau consists of agents working in a variety of capacities, Medicaid fraud, the Montana Fire Marshal’s Office, and agents who assist Montana law enforcement agencies in a wide variety of investigations.

 The Narcotics Bureau is a statewide drug enforcement agency that initiates and conducts all types of dangerous drug investigations throughout Montana.

 Crime Information Bureau

-The Crime Information Bureau formerly known as The Investigative Support Bureau is home to Montana’s statewide criminal information databases.
+The Crime Information Bureau is home to Montana’s statewide criminal information databases.
 The Crime Information Bureau also runs the state’s Sexual or Violent Offender Registry (SVOR), an on-line, searchable, public database of offenders and the Computer and Internet Crimes Unit.

 The Children’s Justice Bureau represents a fundamental change to the way Montana responds to child sexual abuse through advanced training, organization and facilities for all the professionals who respond to a report of child sexual abuse.

 Montana Law Enforcement Academy

 The Montana Law Enforcement Academy is the premier law enforcement training Academy in Montana, offering state-of-the-art instruction for law enforcement officers from city police to probation and parole.

 Public Safety Officers Standards and Training (POST) Bureau works to ensure competency and promote quality performance by public safety officers by establishing, maintaining, and promoting excellence in standards and training.